executors/executors/wording.md

 #### `execution::set_value`

 The name `execution::set_value` denotes a customization point object.
-The expression `execution::set_value(R, V)` for some subexpressions `R` and `V` is expression-equivalent to:
+The expression `execution::set_value(R, Vs...)` for some subexpressions `R` and `Vs...` is expression-equivalent to:

-- `R.set_value(V)`, if that expression is valid.
-If the function selected does not send the value `V` to the receiver `R`'s value channel, the program is ill-formed with no diagnostic required.
+- `R.set_value(Vs...)`, if that expression is valid.
+If the function selected does not send the value(s) `Vs...` to the receiver `R`'s value channel, the program is ill-formed with no diagnostic required.

-- Otherwise, `set_value(R, V)`, if that expression is valid, with overload resolution performed in a context that includes the declaration
+- Otherwise, `set_value(R, Vs...)`, if that expression is valid, with overload resolution performed in a context that includes the declaration

         void set_value();

     and that does not include a declaration of `execution::set_value`.
-If the function selected by overload resolution does not send the value `V` to the receiver `R`'s value channel, the program is ill-formed with no diagnostic required.
+If the function selected by overload resolution does not send the value(s) `Vs...` to the receiver `R`'s value channel, the program is ill-formed with no diagnostic required.

-- Otherwise, `execution::set_value(R, V)` is ill-formed.
+- Otherwise, `execution::set_value(R, Vs...)` is ill-formed.

-[*Editorial note:* We should probably define what "send the value `V` to the receiver `R`'s value channel" means more carefully. *--end editorial note*]
+[*Editorial note:* We should probably define what "send the value(s) `Vs...` to the receiver `R`'s value channel" means more carefully. *--end editorial note*]

 [*Editorial note:* This specification is adapted from `ranges::iter_swap`. *--end editorial note*]